 To have your meals provided look on the following websites:

 Should I seek medical help?

-We know that people want to take control of their lives and the advice below is intended to help.
+We know that people want to take control of their lives and the advice above is intended to help.
 It is also important to know when to seek medical help.
-If you answer yes to any of the questions below, you should visit your GP or dentist.
+If you have followed the advice and have seen no change in your weight and/or BMI after 12 weeks or if you answer yes to any of the questions below, you should visit your GP.

 - Do you have difficulties swallowing food or drinks?